 All hardwoods are fairly open grained, some more than others.
-To achieve a smooth glossy finish we really need an even surface to work with and when using an open grain timber such as Mahogany this can be difficult.
-To achieve this the open pores should be filled using a wood grain filler.
+To achieve a smooth glossy finish we require an even surface to work with and when using an open grain timber such as Mahogany this can be difficult.
+To achieve this the open pores of the timber should be filled using wood grain filler.
 It’s not a difficult job but there are a few basic steps to keep in mind which we will outline below.

 What is Wood Grain Filler?

 Grain filler is not to be mistaken with timber putty.
-Although handy to have around when working on kit guitars, putty is better suited to repair work due to it’s density compared to grain filler.
-For example fixing a heavy mark or a poorly placed screw hole.
+Although handy to have around when working on kit guitars, putty is better suited to repair work due to its relative density compared to that of grain filler.
+For example fixing a heavy mark or a poorly placed screw hole that requires filling.

 What Grain Filler Should You Use?

-It comes down to what you prefer to work with but it’s not a bad idea to stick with water based grain filler as it’s less messy and dries quickly.
-Water based products have come such a long way in recent times that it really makes little difference choosing water based or oil based fillers, paints and stains for the most part.
+It comes down to what you prefer to work with but in my own experience it’s not a bad idea to stick with water based grain filler as it’s less messy and dries quickly.
+Purists may disagree but in my opinion water based products have come such a long way in recent times that it really makes little difference choosing water based or oil based fillers, paints and stains for the most part anymore.

 You can generally purchase grain filler in clear or tinted variations.
 You can also add a water based pigment to achieve the color you prefer.
 It’s best not to overdo things though as you can effect the drying time if you use too much.
 If in doubt use no more than 10%-15% pigment.